-The MDMS SHOW REQUEST command displays information about all requests currently active in the domain.
-In addition it can also display certain completed requests.
-Requests can be shown with a wildcard which displays all requests subject to privilege (see below).
-In addition, requests for a specific user can be shown.
+The MDMS SHOW REQUESTS command displays information about requests currently active in the domain.
+Certain recently-completed requests may also be shown.
+If no request_id is specified, all requests are shown subject to privilege.
+In addition, requests from a specific user can be shown.